-- a) protection against dismissal;
+- protection against dismissal;

-- b) maximum length of working time;
+- maximum length of working time;

-- c) minimum periods of rest;
+- minimum periods of rest;

-- d) holiday;
+- holiday;

-- e) minimum remuneration and payment of overtime;
+- minimum remuneration and payment overtime:

-- f) transfer of workers by temporary employment agency;
+- transfer of workers by temporary employment agency;

-- g) occasional provision of workers;
+- occasional provision of workers;

-- h) safety and health at work;
+- safety and health at work;

-- i) protection of parenthood;
+- protection of parenthood;

-- j) child labour protection;
+- child labour protection;

-- I) equal treatment and non-discrimination.
+- equal treatment and non-discrimination.

-2. Salary
+2. SALARY

-The monthly minimum wage in Portugal in 2016 was fixed at € 530.
-However, in the Azores islands the minimum wage was € 556.50 and in Madeira island €540.60, in order to compensate the insularity.
+The monthly minimum wage in Portugal in 2018 was fixed at €580.
+However, in the Azores islands the minimum wage was €609 and in Madeira island €591.60, in order to compensate for insularity.